How I identified and developed my niche as Mental Health Awareness.

 No, you cannot cross the line; it is too dark out there.
 You might get lost forever, I get chills when I write this but yes I know this and I understand Depression is for real, Mental Illness is for real and it needs a lot of awareness.

-We live in a very ignorant society; people use people for their benefits.
+We live in a very ignorant society; people use people for their benefit.
 Say things which hurt them or break their spirits and then just forget about it as if nothing happened.

 But the things they do or they say, leave a permanent scar on many people, not everyone can handle criticism or bad behaviour.
 Not everyone is strong from inside, they need a reminder that you can overcome it and your life is precious too.